radioglaciology/radar-documentation/content/en/docs/peregrine/payload/pi-sd-setup/pi-internet/_index.md

 ```

 Where `wlan0` should be replaced with the name of the network interface on
-your computer which is currently connected to the internet.
+your computer which is currently connected to the internet, and `net0` should
+be replaced with the name of the network interface on the same computer which is
+connected to the Pi.

 {{% alert title="Note for Docker users" color="warning" %}}
 If you have docker installed on your system, it